segedi-UW/SDC-IDE/README.md

 - If you want to know more about subclassing and specifics such as `.overiddenClass .subclass {//content}` you should see the reference as well.

 ### Alert and Dialog
 The JavaFX `Alert` and `Dialog` class have there own scenes and stage, and as the name suggests act as modal pop ups that require the user to complete before returning.
 The best practice for clean code is to create a subclass to design.
-For example, consider the case you want to create an dialog that prompts the user to save their workspace before exiting the application...
+For example, consider the case you want to create a dialog that prompts the user to save their workspace before exiting the application...
 ```
 public class ExitAlert extends Alert {